MLK as a Role Model for Business

-It’s been over 55 years since Martin Luther King, Jr. led his famous March on Washington.
-Standing on the steps of the Lincoln Memorial, the world watched as Dr. King gave his famous “I Have A Dream” speech.
-In his dream, Dr. King spoke of life, liberty and the pursuit of happiness for all, regardless of race, religion or background.
+MLK Day 2021 is 58 years since Dr. Martin Luther King, Jr. led his famous March on Washington.
+Standing on the steps of the Lincoln Memorial, as the world watched, Dr. King gave his famous “I Have A Dream” speech.
+In his dream, Dr. King spoke of life, liberty, and the pursuit of happiness for all — regardless of their race, religion, or background.

 At Dragon Army, we stand for the ideals that Dr. King compelled the world to see; that all people are to be respected and cherished for their diverse backgrounds, not discriminated against because of them.
-And while he started the march, it’s our job to continue it.
+He started the march.
+It’s our job to continue it.

 After fighting for human rights for all Americans, Dr. King began to focus on employment and corporations as the next evolution of equality.
-He believed that companies have a responsibility to be forces of good in the world, and that their influence could make a powerful change.
-We share the same belief at Dragon Army.
+He believed that companies have a responsibility to be forces of good in the world and that their influence could make a powerful change.
+We share the same beliefs at Dragon Army.